EU Parliament revokes immunity for ex-AfD head | DW | 15.02.2022

 Meuthen, who was the speaker for the far-right AfD in the Bundestag at the time, failed to "clearly disclose" the origin of the money in the party's accounts report for the year 2016, according to an EU report.

-According to an investigation by the German magazine Der Spiegel, the donation was made to appear as if it was coming from several legal donors who in fact did not exist.
+According to an investigation by the German newsmagazine Der Spiegel, the donation was made to appear as if it was coming from several legal donors who in fact did not exist.

 Spiegel also suggested that the original donor is a Swiss property billionaire.